Mountain bike trials: Rules

 The general principle in a bike trials competition is to ride a number of pre-marked sections (usually two laps of ten sections or three laps of seven sections), the winner being the rider with the fewest points at the end of the competition.

 Currently there are two official types of competition rules, enforced by the UCI and BikeTrial International Union.

 The maximum number of points that can be obtained in each section is 5, the lowest (and best) score is 0 points or 'clean'.
 The most common way to gain a point is by putting a foot down within a section; for this reason points are sometimes known as 'dabs'.
 Certain rules enforce the number of points gained within a section, for example, putting both feet down or a hand will result in 5 points.
 Exceeding the time limit for the course will either result in 5 points (BIU rules) or an additional point for every 15 seconds over the limit (UCI rules).

 UCI

 Within UCI rules, if any part of the bike except the tires touch any object in the course, a dab will be given.
 The UCI rules were changed to this format after too many competitions ended in a draw and riders were forced to ride an extra section.
 UCI rules also allows riders to compete in both mod and stock categories.

 When a rider is in a section, neither tire is allowed to cross the side boundary tape even if the wheel is in the air.
 The rider's hands must remain on the handlebars.
 Before beginning a section, a rider is allowed to walk through it, and examine all the elements, but must not enter it with their bike.

-The UCI Mountain Bike & Trials World Championships are held annually and crown a 20-inch and 26-inch wheel trials world champion.
+The UCI Urban Cycling World Championships are held annually and crown a 20-inch and 26-inch wheel trials world champion.